 Informative provisions are those which specify additional desirable practices but with which it is not necessary to conform in order to claim compliance to the Standard.

-This Standard references normative and informative provisions, detailed in the listed IALA Recommendations, covering the following scope.
+This Standard references normative provisions, detailed in the listed IALA Recommendations, covering the following scope.

 Harmonised maritime connectivity framework (Common Marine Data Structure)